Grindlay family: Nottinghamshire

-Identified by Walter de Grey Birch, the arms were recovered from a gothic panel and described as dark red but indistinct in colour, indicative of a gules escutcheon and likely faded argent charges, due to the tendency for silver paint to oxidise and darken over time (see Tincture: Argent).
+Identified by Walter de Gray Birch, the arms were recovered from a gothic panel and described as dark red but indistinct in colour, indicative of a gules escutcheon and likely faded argent charges, due to the tendency for silver paint to oxidise and darken over time (see Tincture: Argent).

 Sussex

 The arms of the Sussex cadet branch of the family were first recorded in Wriothesley's Chevrons (c.1525) by Sir Thomas Wriothesley, 1st Earl of Southampton (1505 – 1550).
 The armorial bearings are described in this and later works, including the Dictionary of British Arms – Medieval Ordinary Vol II, as:"Azure a chevron engrailed argent between 3 fleurs de lis or"The arms of this cadet branch illustrate a number of parallels with those of Clan Kinninmont of Kinninmoth near Fife in Scotland, an area where the Grindlay family are known to have settled.
 The close resemblance extends to the clan crest and badge which feature an oak tree or sprig of oak.